thedarkwriter/courseware-lms-content/courses/sudoers.md

 	c. a default node group
 	d. a user group resource

-3. **True** or False: Puppet can enforce a configuration, but *cannot*  report on or remediate any drift detected.
+3. True or **False**: Puppet can enforce a configuration, but *cannot*  report on or remediate any drift detected.

-4. You can use the Puppet Enterprise console to add classes to which of the following?
-Select all that apply.
+4. **True** or False: You can use the Puppet Enterprise console to add classes to the default node group.
-	a. **the default node group**
-	b. nodes outside of your Puppet deployment
-	c. **individual nodes**
-	d. **node groups that you define**
-	e. all nodes, *except* the Puppet Master

 5. **True** or False: You can use the runonce option to enforce a configuration across your Puppet Enterprise-managed infrastructure.

 ## References
 * [Puppet Forge](http://forge.puppetlabs.com)